These are some things to consider when arranging

 How long would you

-like the service to be?
-Service times at crematoriums are usually between 20 and 30 minutes.
-Would a double slot
+like the ceremony to be?
+Service times at crematoriums are usually 30 minutes.
+Would a double slot better suit

-better suit your needs?
-If lots of people would like to give their own tributes, a longer service may be more appropriate,
+your needs?
+If lots of people would like to give their own tributes, you might need more time, especially if a large

 friends or members of the family want to carry the coffin?
 This can be emotionally and physically difficult but some